The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 10 Intelligence X (IntelX)

-IntelX archives data from the surface web, dark web, and leaked datasets.
+IntelX archives surface web, dark web, and leaked datasets.
 It indexes paste sites, court records, WHOIS history, public documents, and breach data.
-The search API accepts emails, domains, URLs, Bitcoin addresses, and more.
-Its historical data coverage makes it valuable for tracing digital footprints that have been deleted elsewhere.
+Its search API accepts emails, domains, URLs, Bitcoin addresses, and more.
+Its historical data coverage makes it valuable for tracking digital footprints that have been deleted elsewhere.

 Pros